 Q: How do businesses typically analyze and what steps are taken to quantify the video responses?

-Bigger companies have a dedicated UI/UX department that sits and watches the videos that are generated, and compiles a report of the feedback.
+Bigger companies, especially in the finance and e-commerce industries, have a dedicated UI/UX department that sits and watches the videos that are generated, and compiles a report of the feedback.
 This is a crucial but time-consuming activity.

 To allow smaller companies to have access to the same level of analysis without sacrificing the same amount of time, we have partnered with The UX Department to offer an “Expert Analysis.”
 It is a 10-test bundle that a professional UX consultant will analyze and generate a detailed report for the customer with.